Asana Inc. (ASAN) Shares Up Despite Recent Market Volatility

 ASAN’s Market Performance

-The stock of Asana Inc. (ASAN) has seen a 0.54% increase in the past week, with a -4.83% drop in the past month, and a -19.88% fall in the past quarter.
-The volatility ratio for the week is 3.71%, and the volatility levels for the past 30 days are at 6.44% for ASAN.
-The simple moving average for the last 20 days is -5.81% for ASAN stock, with a simple moving average of -22.00% for the last 200 days.
+The stock of Asana Inc. (ASAN) has seen a 13.66% increase in the past week, with a 0.12% rise in the past month, and a -8.37% fall in the past quarter.
+The volatility ratio for the week is 4.98%, and the volatility levels for the past 30 days are at 6.29% for ASAN.
+The simple moving average for the last 20 days is 6.76% for ASAN stock, with a simple moving average of -11.83% for the last 200 days.

 Analysts’ Opinion of ASAN

-Many brokerage firms have already submitted their reports for ASAN stocks, with Robert W. Baird repeating the rating for ASAN by listing it as a “Neutral.”
-The predicted price for ASAN in the upcoming period, according to Robert W. Baird is $15 based on the research report published on December 02nd of the previous year 2022.
+Many brokerage firms have already submitted their reports for ASAN stocks, with DA Davidson repeating the rating for ASAN by listing it as a “Buy.”
+The predicted price for ASAN in the upcoming period, according to DA Davidson is $18 based on the research report published on March 03rd of the current year 2023.

-Credit Suisse gave a rating of “Neutral” to ASAN, setting the target price at $23 in the report published on September 23rd of the previous year.
+Robert W. Baird, on the other hand, stated in their research note that they expect to see ASAN reach a price target of $15, previously predicting the price at $32.
+The rating they have provided for ASAN stocks is “Neutral” according to the report published on December 02nd, 2022.

-Volatility was left at 6.44%, however, over the last 30 days, the volatility rate increased by 3.71%, as shares sank -1.60% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -4.46% lower at present.
+Volatility was left at 6.29%, however, over the last 30 days, the volatility rate increased by 4.98%, as shares sank -7.30% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +18.86% upper at present.

 Insider Trading